-Receivables include insurance, intermediaries, reinsurance and trade receivables.
+Receivables include insurance, intermediaries, and reinsurance receivables.
 All of these receivables are current with a maturity of less than 12 months.

 Insurance and intermediaries receivables are current amounts past-due for payment by policyholders, insurers, and others linked to insurance businesses that are not included in the cash in-flows of technical provisions.